 Ginger Simple Syrup

-Let sit for several hours or until desired taste and strength attained.
+- Let sit for several hours or until desired taste and strength are attained.

-Information contained here is not intended to treat or cure any diseases or provide a medical advice.
+Information contained here is not intended to treat or cure any diseases or provide medical advice.

 Community Services Librarian